 Open to learners on our Great Start and Traineeship programmes.

-Judges are looking for good attendance, a high level of quality in class work and an excellent attitude.
-Judges are also seeking evidence of the learner overcoming obstacles and extending their learning for example achieving high standards in English and mathematics.
+Judges are looking for good attendance, a high level of quality in classwork and an excellent attitude.
+Judges are also seeking evidence of the learner overcoming obstacles and extending their learning for example achieving high standards in English and maths.
 Feedback from employers who provide work experience will be particularly welcome in assessing entries.
-Nominations may articulate how the nominee has used their learning programme to secure progression in life or work (for example, moving on to an Apprenticeship or college course).
+Nominations may articulate how the nominee has used their learning programme to secure progression in life or work (for example, moving on to an apprenticeship or college course).

-Judges are looking for evidence of workplace mentors who have expertly supported an Apprentice or someone on work experience.
-There should be evidence of exceptional support given to their Apprentice or learner both in terms of on-the-job skills and their off-the-job qualifications.
-Nominations should contain evidence of good coaching skills or pastoral support that has added value to the experience of the Apprentice or learner.
-Nominations could contain evidence of a mentor who’s behaviour and attitude make them a role model for other professionals.
+Judges are looking for evidence of workplace mentors who have expertly supported an apprentice or someone on work experience.
+There should be evidence of exceptional support given to their apprentice or learner both in terms of on-the-job skills and their off-the-job qualifications.
+Nominations should contain evidence of good coaching skills or pastoral support that has added value to the experience of the apprentice or learner.
+Nominations could contain evidence of a mentor whose behaviour and attitude make them a role model for other professionals.

 There are four categories open for nominations.
 In all cases, judges will be looking for a commitment to providing work and employment opportunities, a strong culture of learning, evidence of exceptional support for their learners and role model qualities among supervisors and managers.

 - Large Employer of the Year (250 employees or more) – Sponsored by Newbury Weekly News